integral-io/time-tracker/time-tracker-webapi/README.md

 Options we're looking at:

 - https://www.nuget.org/packages/itext7 (Licensing makes unclear if can use with O/S project)
-- https://www.nuget.org/packages/iTextSharp.LGPLv2.Core/ (port of last free version)
+- https://www.nuget.org/packages/iTextSharp.LGPLv2.Core/ (port of last free version, but for non-Windows-based operating systems, you will need to install libgdiplus)
+- https://www.nuget.org/packages/DinkToPdf (uses free C lib wkhtmltopdf, but must be copied locally)